 With up to 250 million Internet users in India, it’s easy to go viral with something awesome.
 In that case, we’ve witnessed many videos in 2013 going viral both commercial and non-commercial videos.

-In 2014, brands and businesses might be planning to use viral video marketing with the help of social media networks more effectively to reach large audience in India.
+In 2014, brands and businesses might be planning to use viral video marketing with the help of social media networks more effectively to reach a large audience in India.

 Flipkart’s Facebook video post